 Crosby's power-play goal in 3rd period sends Penguins to 6-5 win over Bruins

+"We were probably a little hesitant and allowing them to come at us, but I thought we did a good job staying on our toes for the most part.
+That's what got us the lead in the first place," Crosby said after Pittsburgh won for the fourth time in five games.

-Brad Marchand scored twice for the Bruins, and David Pastrnak had a goal and two assists.
-Morgan Geekie added a goal and an assist, and Jeremy Swayman stopped 29 shots.
+Brad Marchand scored twice for the Bruins, and David Pastrnak and Morgan Geekie both finished with a goal and two assists.
+Jeremy Swayman stopped 29 shots.

+"We were getting plenty of offense.
+We didn't have to force it.
+Unfortunately, our game management cost us the game," Boston coach Jim Montgomery said.
+"We believed we would come back to win.
+You want to have that spirit, but we need more players to rise up to the occasion."

 The game started with a back-and-forth flourish as the teams combined for five goals in the first eight minutes.
 Boston opened the scoring 41 seconds in as Marchand won a 1-on-1 battle in front of Nedeljkovic after Pastrnak fired a wrist shot.